Charly-Hudson/linux-quest-v1/README.md

 # The Linux Quest !!

-## Quest 1: Downloading The Quest!
+## Quest 1 Part 1/3: Downloading The Quest!

 Lets start by firstly downloading the Quest from this URL:
 ```